 This is a fine example of how expert statements can be misleading or misinterpreted.
 It is also a fine example of how such statements and opinion litter the research and findings relative to the risks and benefits of statin treatments particularly in respect of those “needing” primary preventative medication.

-The Centers for Disease Prevention and Control (CDC) have made some apparently informative, if not confusing, statements about the issue of cholesterol.
+The Centers for Disease Control and Prevention (CDC) have made some apparently informative, if not confusing, statements about the issue of cholesterol.

 Their “Facts” page informs us: